 The Power of Staying Current

 It is important to get your certification, but then it is equally as important to maintain your level of competency as a practitioner in the field.
 Certification can also be a path upward, and it shows true commitment to the field.
 Due to the continuing education requirement of CHES® and MCHES® certification, you will stay up-to-date with evolving methods of practice.
-So make sure to take that extra training, or attend that conference, even if it involves extra work or expense.
+NCHEC has hundreds of providers of continuing education, and many are online, AND free.
+So make sure to take that extra training, or attend that conference, even if it does involve extra work or expense.
 And when you do find a position, encourage your employer to fund certification and your continuing education opportunities!

 Some Parting Advice